Toxantron/CGbR/README.md

 This might look like this: `$ cgbr.exe Messages/MyMessage.cs Regex BinarySerializer`

 ### Project mode
 In the Project Mode CGbR operates on the entire directory recursively.
 Parsers and Generators are selected by a `cgbr.json` config file with the following structure.
+This is the default mode activated by adding the nuget package.
+With each build the generated files are created and must be included into the project.

 ```json
 {